avaleriani/TwitterVR/README.md

 npm start
 ```

-on / and /server will launch the project with the api.
+Launches the project for dev.